Skip navigation

-A fecal occult blood test (FOBT) looks at a sample of your stool (poop) to check for blood.
-Occult blood means that you can't see it with the naked eye.
+A fecal occult blood test (FOBT) checks for blood in a sample of your stool (poop).
+It's called occult (hidden) blood because you can't see it just by looking at it.
 And fecal means that it is in your stool.

 Blood in your stool means there is bleeding in the digestive tract.
-The bleeding may be caused by a variety of conditions, including:
+The bleeding can be caused by a variety of conditions, including:

-- Polyps, abnormal growths on the lining of the colon or rectum
+• Polyps, abnormal growths on the lining of your colon or rectum

-- Diverticulosis, a condition with small pouches in the inside wall of the colon
+• Diverticulosis, a condition in which you have small pouches in the inside wall of your colon

-- Ulcers, sores in the lining of the digestive tract
+• Ulcers, sores in the lining of your digestive tract

-- Colorectal cancer, a type of cancer that starts in the colon or rectum
+• Colorectal cancer, a type of cancer that starts in your colon or rectum

 Other names: FOBT, stool occult blood, occult blood test, Hemoccult test, guaiac smear test, gFOBT, immunochemical FOBT, iFOBT; FIT